slac-lcls/lute/docs/usage.md

     b: 2
     c: 3
 ```
-In order to use parameter `c`, you would use `Task.param_set.c` as the substitution.
-If the parameter is located in the header (the first document in the config file), you do not need to use qualified parameter names using these delimiters.
+In order to use parameter `c`, you would use `{{ Task.param_set.c }}` as the substitution.

+Take care when using substitutions!
+This process will not try and guess for you.
+When a substitution is not available, e.g. due to misspelling, one of two things will happen:
+- If it was an environment variable that does not exist, no substitution will be performed, although a message will be printed.
+I.e. you will be left with `param: /my/failed/{{ $SUBSTITUTION }}` as your parameter.
+This may or may not fail the model validation step, but is not what you intended.
+- If it was an attempt at substituting another YAML parameter which does not exist, an exception will be thrown and the program will exit.

 ### Gotchas!
 **Found unhashable key**